 Another inductive concept is that higher plant growth rates reduce CO2 concentration, which we can see below, even in time periods as short as a day.

-We can infer this idea that it is possible that cooler temperatures might precipitate a rise in CO2 concentration over longer periods.
+We can infer this idea that it is possible that cooler temperatures might precipitate a fall in CO2 concentration over longer periods.
 But we also can recognize yet another driving inductive concept that higher concentrations of CO2 in the atmosphere will be absorbed at lower ocean water temperatures, according to Henry’s Law.

 Another inductive concept modelling CO2 concentration would be partial pressure at a given temperature holding CO2 concentration stable.
 No matter how much CO2 is added, the ocean water temperatures dictate the CO2 concentration, as the sink is too large and the CO2 concentration too small.

 "You have found a promising approach to demonstrate successfully that the long suspected culprits of global warming, e.g. CO2, CH4, are actually not !"

 "…seems to be path-breaking research in the domain.
 The paper reads nice and the science involved is analogous and clear.
 This paper is a hallmark and would benefit the advances in science, government planning as well as policy makers for the next course of action.
 I congratulate you for this great work and thank for giving me an opportunity to read it and enlighten myself."

 PhD, Atmospheric Sci and Meteorology, IISc